cornellh4i/CHEM/frontend/README.md

 ## Authentication

 The template provides a complete end-to-end solution for Firebase authentication, covering the vast majority of the authentication pipeline.
 This includes email login, signup, forgot/reset password, and email verification.

-For local testing, we set Firebase to connect to a local emulator suite to avoid having to connect to a real Firebase instance.

 ## Hooks